Massage Therapy

 Manual Lymph Drainage (MLD)

 Patients with swelling and edema due to systemic presentations, post surgical insult, medication or cancer treatment respond well to the gentle approach of manual lymph drainage.
 MLD may be helpful for planned surgeries to establish positive fluid mechanics prior to the surgery.
-Rachel Shiu, RMT has a focused education and continued subject matter expertise in this technique.

 Biodynamic Craniosacral Therapy (BCST)

 Performed with the patient on a massage table, the touch is generally light and still.
 The treatment is focused on supporting the health of the whole person and focuses on modulating the nervous system.
 There is the potential to relax the body’s tension and recognize patterns of constriction.
 There is a patient’s perceptions of calming of the central and peripheral nervous system.
 There may also be an awareness of emotions in response to the treatment.
-Sid Hawkins, BCST, RMT is the therapist who offers BCST and supports a protective space for treatment.

 "Tension is who you think you should be.
 Relaxation is who you are."